Miracles (1989 film): Production

-According to Bey Logan's audio commentary on the Region 2 DVD released by Hong Kong Legends, Edward Tang introduced Chan to Frank Capra's film Pocketful of Miracles (1961).
-After seeing it, Chan was influenced to produce a film with a 1930s setting.
-The script by Edward Tang and Jackie Chan expands the backstories of the main characters while staying faithful to the source, with some comic references included and Jackie's trademark action style that sticks to the tone of the light hearted film.

 In the interview with Chan on the Hong Kong Legends DVD, he talks about the notable differences between how US directors shoot their films in comparison to his own methods.
 He gives the example that American filmmakers tend to move the camera to emphasise the frenetic nature of the action, but in action scenes in Chan's films, he keeps the camera steady.
-Chan also discusses Authur Wong's steady cam crane shot during the song "Rose, Rose I Love You" (sung by Anita Mui).
+Chan also discusses Arthur Wong's steady cam crane shot during the song "Rose, Rose I Love You" (sung by Anita Mui).
 In a single shot, the camera begins with an overhead view of Tiger as he leaves the Ritz.
 Kuo glances at Tiger and then the camera sweeps left to a top view shot of Yang Luming singing in front of her dancers.

 The film's production was beset with problems, including a reported typhoon that destroyed many of the film sets and forced a rebuild in order to finish the production; and Chan sustained an injury, a deep cut over his left eye, while performing a stunt in which he flipped backwards onto a rickshaw.

 The film was produced from December 1988 to March 1989.